 Question is: Is a degree in Human Computer Interaction necessary to land a job in this field?
 And what are the costs and benefits of studying Human Computer Interaction?

 In this guide, we compare college costs to earning potential, college alternatives, and other factors to determine whether a Human Computer Interaction degree is worth it.

 What is Human Computer Interaction?

 Human-computer interaction (HCI) is an area of study that involves better understanding the connections and interfaces between humans and computers.
 HCI professionals research how users interact with computers and then design programs and technologies that help users use computers to their full potential.

 What Can You Do with a Degree in Human Computer Interaction?

 In today’s technologically enhanced landscape, we humans rely on computers to communicate, complete tasks, and make our lives easier.
-So, a degree in HCI can be highly useful to any individual wanting to pursue a career in computer science and technology.
+So, a degree in Human Computer Interaction can be highly useful to any individual wanting to pursue a career in computer science and technology.

-A degree in HCI allows you to understand how to improve the human computer interaction experience.
+A degree in Human Computer Interaction allows you to understand how to improve the human interaction experience with technology.
 This is a valuable skill to the end users, as well as the companies that serve them.